Genealogy-valued Feller diffusion: Concepts and main results

 \begin{remark}[Longtime behavior] In this framework we can now also analyze the question, how the genealogies behave as $t \rightarrow \infty$.
 This depends very much on the kernel $a(\cdot,\cdot)$.
 If the symmetrized kernel $\wh a = \frac{1}{2}(a + \bar a)$ is recurrent then the process becomes \emph{locally extinct} and conditioned on local survival one has on each finite subset of $G$ a diverging family descending from a single founding father.
+In the transient case it is well known that the super random walk has a translation invariant ergodic equilibrium with mean $\theta$ for every $\theta \in [0,\infty)$.

-In the transient case we obtain a stationary limiting genealogy with countably many such founding fathers whose descendants are in distance $+\infty$.
-To make the latter precise some reformulation is needed, in particular one passes from $r(\cdot,\cdot)$ to the ultrametric $(1-e^{-r(\cdot,\cdot)})$.
-We can not work out details in this paper and refer the reader to \cite{gmuk} where this problem is treated in more detail for logistic super random walk.
+We obtain here also a stationary limiting genealogy with countably many such founding fathers whose descendants are in distance $+\infty$.
+To make the latter precise some reformulation is needed, in particular one passes from $r(\cdot,\cdot)$ to the ultrametric $(1-e^{-r(\cdot,\cdot)})$ which maps $0,\infty]$ onto $[0,1]$ one-to-one.
+We can not work out details in this paper.
 The case of the genealogical $G$-indexed Fleming-Viot process is treated in \cite{GSW} in complete generality and for $G=\Z$ in great detail. \end{remark}

 \begin{remark}[Dawson-Watanabe process: genealogical version] The treatment of the Dawson-Watanabe process involves as a further limit the \emph{spatial continuum limit} $\ve \Z^d \to \R^d$, (with $\ve \rightarrow 0)$, where we face the fact that in the duality relation the joint occupation times of the path degenerate in $d \ge 2$ and do \emph{not} lead to a Feynman-Kac duality with a spatial coalescent for a stochastic $\U$-valued dynamic, due to the \emph{lack of uniform integrability} of the \emph{exponential term}.
 This results in the necessity to work with a different argument here to obtain the uniqueness.
 We cannot carry out the details for $d \ge 2$ in this paper since this requires new techniques and a different formulation of the martingale problem.